vpnry/palieasyread/README.md

 Download [this repository](https://github.com/vpnry/palieasyread/archive/refs/heads/master.zip) and **unzip** it, you will see this standalone app file `palieasyread.py` and `example.txt`.

-Copy these 2 files to your convenient folder and from `terminal`, use the command `cd` to go to that folder.
+Copy these 2 files to your convenient folder and from `Terminal`, use the command `cd` to go to that folder.

 ### To convert a pali text file